 Although we recommend protection from the sun, sun exposure in moderation, does in fact have some health benefits.
 For patients affected by Psoriasis or Eczema, they often notice their skin improving with sun exposure, and at times, dermatology providers recommend 15 minutes of UV exposure a day for these patients.
 For many, especially those in the Cleveland or Northeast Ohio areas where winter months are can be very dreary, a little sunshine can even improve one’s mood.
 And for all people, sun rays boost levels of Vitamin D, which many people are deficient in.
 Just remember, it’s okay to enjoy the sunshine as long as you’re doing it the right way!

-If you find that you already have sun damaged skin, Trillium Creek Dermatology & Surgery Center offers many ways to reverse it, including Chemical Peels and a procedure called “IPL”.
+If you find that you already have sun damaged skin, Trillium Creek Dermatology offers many ways to reverse it, including chemical peels and a procedure called “IPL”.
 Chemical Peels help to remove the outer damaged layers of skin, revealing the younger and less damaged skin underneath.
-IPL, or Intense Pulse Light, is a light therapy that specifically targets the brown spots, or lentigos, to lighten and remove them.
-If you’re wondering if your skin has been damaged by the sun, schedule a consultation today with one of our providers at Trillium Creek Dermatology & Surgery Center to see what procedure would work best for you.
+IPL or Intense Pulse Light, is a light therapy that specifically targets the brown spots or lentigos, to lighten and remove them.
+If you’re wondering if your skin has been damaged by the sun, schedule a consultation today with one of our providers at Trillium Creek Dermatology to see what procedure would work best for you.

 If you can wear your sunscreen and take your Daily Defense Vitamin on a daily basis, you will be well on your way to soaking in the rays safely this Summer Solstice!

 If you would like additional information, visit TCOhio.com.
 To schedule an appointment, call us at 330.725.0569.